 Residents within the walls of the old town live in 'an open-air museum', where the following venues are open to visitors: St. Mark’s Cathedral, Abbatial Treasury, Town Museum, House of Marco Polo, Icon collection in the House of the Brotherhood of All Saints, and Revelin Tower.

-The religious traditions of Holy Week ("Vela setemana"), March 22-April 2, as the procession of Korcula's brotherhoods on the streets of the medieval town of Korcula are a remarkable experience.
+The religious traditions of Holy Week ('Vela setemana'), April 14-21, as the procession of Korcula's brotherhoods on the streets of the medieval town of Korcula are a remarkable experience.
 Confraternity of the All Saints, St. Roch and St. Michael guard centuries old traditions.
 Of particular interest are "torci" - wax candles which are carried in procession around the city, weighing up to 73 kilograms.

 The ancient sword dance of Moreška, an officially protected intangible cultural heritage of the Republic of Croatia, has been performed in Korčula for more than 400 years.
 Moreška is performed twice weekly during the summer season.
 However, the most significant performance is that of the Day of the Town or Saint Theodore’s Day, July 29, when the three brotherhoods colourfully process through the town - All Saints, Saint Rocco, and Saint Michael.

-Korčula hosts numerous events: the Spring Food & Wine Festival 2018 (April 28-May 5), the Flavours of Korčula (once a week) the Korčula Sword Dance Festival (June 15)), the International Marco Polo Film Festival (mid June), the Korčula Summer Carnival (June 30) also the Korkyra Baroque Festival (www.korkyrabaroque.com) which attracts musicians of world repute (September 1-16).
+Korčula hosts numerous events: the Spring Food & Wine Festival 2019 (April 26-30), the Flavours of Korčula (once a week) the Korčula Sword Dance Festival (June 14)), the International Marco Polo Film Festival (June 1-5), the Korčula Summer Carnival (June 30) also the Korkyra Baroque Festival (www.korkyrabaroque.com) which attracts musicians of world repute (August 31 - September 14).